Overview

 In case of Python code compilation not required as it execute directly at runtime.

 Python is easy to learn and work, It is portable, scalable and extendable.
-It provides multiple libraries to connect with database and process large amount of data.
+Python provides multiple libraries to connect with database and process large amount of data.

 Python 3 code is not completely backward compatible with Python 2 code.
 Due to this, everyone got stuck using Python 2.
 Early Python 3 was slower.
 They improved the features and made it faster for the future.